hgaibor/AutoHotkey-HGE-Scripts/README.md

 ## History:

+ - 2021-09-29   Imported Gist from https://gist.github.com/hgaibor/ced4f817e229f441ae95b75314b9a5be to a repo for ease of tracking and adding more features(?)
  - 2021-02-10   Added more features and multiple parameter-based calls to functions
  - 2021-02-05   Added .ini file processing for ease of management and sharing
  - 2021-02-01   Refactored code for reuse optimization